dx-ted-emea/bigdata-labs/Lab-4/README.md

-#Using HDInsight (Hadoop) together with Scoop to query data and transfer the results to SQL Database
+#Using HDInsight (Hadoop) together with Sqoop to query data and transfer the results to SQL Database

 ##Content##
   1. **Prerequisites**
-  2. **What is HDInsight, Hadoop and Scoop?**
+  2. **What is HDInsight, Hadoop and Sqoop?**
   3. **What are we trying to accomplish?**
   4. **Provision an HDInsight Cluster**
   5. **Getting Data into HDInsight**